nerva-project/nerva-docs/docs/guides/cli.md

 In nervad, type the following command: `status`

 This will produce an output such as:
-`Height: 93582/93582 (100.0%) on mainnet, mining at 607 H/s, net hash 365.58 kH/s, v6, up to date, 8(out)+0(in) connections, uptime 0d 5h 35m 18s`
+`Height: 4342875/4342875 (100.0%) on mainnet, software version 0.3.0.0, mining at 607 H/s with 4 threads, net hash 365.58 kH/s, v13, 8(out)+0(in) connections, uptime 0d 5h 35m 18s`

-This shows you the height, network you are connected to, hash rate, number of connections and uptime.
+This shows you the height, the software version, whether you are mining and on how many threads, the estimated network hashrate, the current consensus version, the number of connections and the uptime.
+If a hard fork is coming up, the version field is followed by a note such as `next fork in 12.5 days` — that is your cue to check for a software update.
 This comprises most information a user might require about the NERVA network.

+#### Using a remote node
+If you do not want to run your own node, the wallet can talk to someone else's.
+Start it with `nerva-wallet-cli --daemon-address <host>:<port>`, or point a running wallet at a different node with the `set_daemon <host>[:<port>]` command.
+Community-run public nodes are listed in the NervaOne wallet and on the [node map][nerva-nodemap-link] (a node advertising itself as public shows up there with the restricted RPC port).

+Be aware of the trade-off: a remote node operator can see your IP address and the timing and size of your requests, though your keys, addresses and balances stay with you and cannot be read from the traffic.
+For day-to-day amounts most people consider public nodes an acceptable convenience; if that balance tips for you, run your own node.
+You can also run your own node somewhere else and point the wallet at it, which gives you the same convenience without trusting a third party.

 #### Exiting
 You should always use the `exit` command to safely close both nervad and nerva-wallet-cli.